dotnet/docs/docs/framework/wpf/controls/customizing-the-appearance-of-an-existing-control.md

 ---
-title: "Customizing the Appearance of an Existing Control by Creating a ControlTemplate | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "Customizing the Appearance of an Existing Control by Creating a ControlTemplate" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"